Anti-Kremlin Activist In Critical Condition After Suspected Poisoning, Pussy Riot Says

 This past July, Verzilov was one of four people — along with Nikulshina, Olga Kurachyova and Olga Pakhtusova — arrested for rushing the field during the World Cup final.
 The four were denied access to a lawyer ahead of their hearing, where they were sentenced to 15 days of "administrative arrest" and banned from sports events for three years.

-The protest took place on the eleventh anniversary of the death of artist Demitri Prigov, whose poem cycle on police partly inspired the group to rush the field wearing Russian police uniforms.
+The protest took place on the 11th anniversary of the death of artist Demitri Prigov, whose poem cycle on police partly inspired the group to rush the field wearing Russian police uniforms.

 "There is no rule of law in Russia," the group said in a video posted the same day, "and any policeman may easily break into your life for no reason."
 Along with the protest, the group issued a list of requests to the government, including the freeing of all political prisoners and the abatement of fabricating "criminal accusations."